swiss-territorial-data-lab/proj-dqry/README.md

 <i>Workflow scheme.</i>
 </p>

-The trained model reached a **f1 score of 82%** for the validation dataset allowing an accurate detection of quarry.
-A detailed documentation of the project and results can be found [here](https://github.com/swiss-territorial-data-lab/stdl-tech-website/tree/master/docs/PROJ-DQRY). <br>
+The trained model reached an **F1 score of 82%** for the validation dataset allowing accurate detection of quarry.
+Detailed documentation of the project and results can be found [here](https://github.com/swiss-territorial-data-lab/stdl-tech-website/tree/master/docs/PROJ-DQRY). <br>
-Additionnal information about the [data](/config/README.md), [scripts](/scripts/README.md) and [running](/config/README.md) the project can be found in the repository sub-folders.
+Additional information about the [data](/config/README.md), [scripts](/scripts/README.md), and [running](/config/README.md) of the project can be found in the repository sub-folders.

 **TOC**
 - [Requirements](#requirements)